 For sundry effects, the Wise Eminence has to choose a location on the gameboard.
-In this case, His preferred location is determined randomly; to this end, He takes the number in the corner of the solo tile that matches His position on the top tile of the solo stack.
+In this case, the preferred location is determined randomly; to this end, they take the number in the corner of the solo tile that matches their position on the top tile of the solo stack.

 Example: Wolfgang has revealed the tile on the left for the Wise Eminence; the solo stack is to its right.
 For an effect, the Wise Eminence has to choose a location.
-Since His silhouette on the right tile is at the bottom left, the location with the number 13 becomes His preferred location
+Since the silhouette on the right tile is at the bottom left, the location with the number 13 becomes their preferred location

-If the stack of solo tiles is depleted and the Wise Eminence has to choose a location, He always takes the number in the upper left corner of the solo tile.
+If the stack of solo tiles is depleted and the Wise Eminence has to choose a location, they always take the number in the upper left corner of the solo tile.
 A reminder for this is also shown at the upper left of the solo board.

 Each number stands for a specific space on the gameboard.
-If the Wise Eminence can carry out the effect at His preferred location, He does so.
-Otherwise, He takes the next higher space.
-If carrying out the effect isn't possible here either, He takes the next higher space again, and so on.
+If the Wise Eminence can carry out the effect at their preferred location, they do so.
+Otherwise, they take the next higher space.
+If carrying out the effect isn't possible here either, they take the next higher space again, and so on.

 If the effect on space 33 cannot be carried out, the Wise Eminence skips to space 1.

-As soon as it is possible, He carries out the effect there (and ends the search for a location).
+As soon as it is possible, they carry out the effect there (and ends the search for a location).

 Example: An effect allows the Wise Eminence to place a building tile.
-His preferred location is the one with the number 13, but there is already a tile there, just as on space 14.
-Space 15, however, is unoccupied yet; therefore, He places the building tile on space 15.
+Their preferred location is the one with the number 13, but there is already a tile there, just as on space 14.
+Space 15, however, is unoccupied; therefore, they place the building tile on space 15.

-In the rare case that the Wise Eminence doesn't find any location at all where He can carry out the effect, this effect goes to waste.
+In the rare case that the Wise Eminence doesn't find any location at all where they can carry out the effect, this effect goes to waste.